Team-Unthinkables/FinReport-Stock-Earnings/README.md

 - **Early Stopping and Validation:**
   The training process monitors validation loss and stops when no further improvement is observed, preventing overfitting and ensuring model generalization.

-- **Dynamic Thresholding:**
-  Instead of using a fixed threshold, the evaluation script calculates an optimal threshold for each stock based on F1-score maximization.
-For stocks with limited data, it uses a robust threshold estimation technique.

 - **Prediction Distribution Analysis:**
-  Visualization of prediction distributions helps analyze how well the model differentiates between positive and negative returns, and how appropriate the classification threshold is.
+  Visualization of prediction distributions helps analyze how well the model predicts continuous return values and identify any systematic biases.

 - **Comprehensive Metrics:**
-  Both regression metrics (MSE, RMSE, MAE, R²) and classification metrics (Accuracy, Precision, Recall, F1-score, AUC, AUPR) are reported to provide a holistic view of model performance.
+  Regression metrics (MSE, RMSE, MAE, R²) provide a holistic view of model performance, with R² specifically indicating how much variance in returns the model explains.

 - **Robust Handling of Edge Cases:**
-  Special handling is implemented for stocks with limited data or class imbalance, ensuring reliable metrics even in challenging scenarios.
+  Special handling is implemented for stocks with limited data, ensuring reliable metrics even in challenging scenarios.

 ## Future Improvements